RafeLoya/MulFS-CAP/README.md

 pip install -r requirements.txt
 ```

+If testing using the pretrained model, use this link: [RoadScene](https://drive.google.com/drive/folders/14RwjzYiTPThZSSruAe_8XY9SAajQrlrF?usp=sharing)

 ## To Test

+Both options may require a user to specify the directories containing the test images, specifically with `--vis_test_dir` and `--ir_test_dir`.

+### Fixed Resolution (256x256)

-1.If you want to test input source images with a fixed resolution of 256x256, you can run following commands:
+If you want to test input source images with a fixed resolution of 256x256, you can run following commands:

     python test.py

+### Arbitrary Resolution

-2.If you want to test input source images of arbitrary resolution, you can run following commands:
+If you want to test input source images of arbitrary resolution, you can run following commands:

     python test_arbitrary_resolution.py

 ## To Train

+This may require a user to specify the directories containing the training images, specifically with `--vis_train_dir` and `--ir_train_dir`.

     python train.py

 ## Pretrained Model